alxshelepenok/lumen/content/posts/introducing-space.md

 date: 2020-08-05T14:00:00.000+00:00
 socialimage: https://fleek-team-bucket.storage.fleek.co/Space.png
-description: 'Today the Fleek team is super excited to announce a brand new product we’ve been working on for the past few months: Space! '
+description: 'Today the Fleek team is super excited to announce a brand new product we’ve been working on for the past few months: Space!
+Space is an open source file storage, sharing, and collaboration platform built on the distributed web.'
 category: Announcement
 tags:
 - Space